panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 You are now safe to access any property of `options` object, including `options.color` that wasn't available in `unsafeOptions` initially.

 Fortunately, an easier alternative to fill the object with default properties exists.
-I recommend to use the [spread properties in object initializers](/object-rest-spread-properties-javascript/#2-object-spread-properties).
+I recommend using the [spread properties in object initializers](/object-rest-spread-properties-javascript/#2-object-spread-properties).

-Instead of `Object.assign()`, use the object spread syntax to copy into target object all own and enumerable properties from source objects:
+Instead of `Object.assign()`, use the object spread syntax to copy into the target object all own and enumerable properties from source objects:

 ```javascript
 const unsafeOptions = {